jon-jacky/Piety/editors/edsel.md

 The paragraph range *]* is especially useful with the wrap, indent, and outdent commands *J*, *I*, and *O*.

-Short Python function definitions are often written in a single paragraph.
-A new (or revised) function that is defined in a paragraph can be added (or updated) to the Python session by placing dot in that paragraph  (or in a blank line following it) and using the *]* address range with one of the commands to execute Python code: *]P* *]R* or *]T*.

 #### Cut and paste ####